Choose an option

 Q: How long will my outside seating area be permitted?

-A: If you are requesting a temporary Parking Zone Streatery closure it will be permitted until such time as the Governor’s Order allows for full indoor dining capacity.
-Currently, they are permitted until October 31st, 2020 but the permit will be extended if indoor dining capacity remains restricted past that date.
+A: If you are requesting a temporary Parking Zone Streatery closure it will be permitted until such time as the Governor’s Order allows for full indoor dining capacity. .
 Parking Zone Streatery dining areas will need to be removed at such time as full indoor dining capacity is restored.